AmitanshuRay/server/readme.md

 This is a Java application that provides a REST API with endpoints for searching, creating and deleting "server" objects.
 Spring web framework and a mongodb server are used in this project to provide this API.

-Project developed as part of an assignment by Kaiburr.

 ## Project Support Features

 * Users can add, view or delete server objects based on a server object's id